Damian Wilson: 2000 – 2010

 After the Les Misérables tour, Wilson sang on the next three Ayreon albums The Dream Sequencer, Flight of the Migrator and Ayreonauts Only.
 His collaboration with Arjen Lucassen resulted in three more Star One albums; Space Metal (2002), Live on Earth (2003) and Victims of the Modern Age (2010).

 In 2000 and 2001, Wilson toured Europe and South America with Rick Wakeman as part of the English Rock Ensemble.
 This resulted in a Live DVD and an album Out There.

 After the tour with Rick Wakeman, Wilson released his second solo album Disciple (2001) which was partially recorded at Abbey Road Studios in London.
-The recording session at Abbey Road was filmed and broadcast by the BBC.

-Wilson toured his solo material with a full band under the name Damian Wilson Band.
+The recording session at Abbey Road was filmed and broadcast by the BBC.Wilson toured his solo material with a full band under the name Damian Wilson Band.
 A second tour was planned, but Wilson was hospitalized and the tour was cancelled.
 A studio session recording of the rehearsals for the tour was released on CD in 2002, Live in Rehearsal.
 In 2003 Wilson 's third official album Let’s Start A Commune was released.

-Together with Adam Wakeman Wilson formed the progressive rock band Headspace.
+Together with Adam Wakeman Wilson formed the progressive metal band Headspace.
 Mainly to keep in contact with each other between their busy touring schedules.
 An EP I Am was released in 2007 and they supported Ozzy Osbourne on his Black Rain tour in 2007.

 Just before the start of their Dead Reckoning tour, Threshold singer Andrew McDermott left the band.
 Having only a few days to learn the new Threshold material, Wilson stepped in as lead vocalist for the tour.
 Reinstated as lead vocalist, for the first time since 1997, Wilson continued to tour with the band.

 In 2009 Wilson toured Europe with his Damian Wilson Band.
 This time he performed songs from the bands and projects he had been involved in as well as solo material.
 The tour was filmed and released in 2011 as 3DVD set including a live concert and tour documentary Cheers Lads; 20 Years Of Avoiding A Job.